Continuing Competence Program

 • model gender neutral language to my clients and colleagues.

-Non-clinical Examples:
+Non-clinical Example: